mjm1175/CS4523_LinkedIncognito/README.txt

 that port is already in use error: sudo fuser -k 8000/tcp

-cant figure out how to create Employer/applicant user instead of generic

-companyprofile admin

 create new app:
 	python manage.py startapp <appname>
 	add to INSTALLED_APPS in LIapp/settings.py